-In 1998 Michael Cunningham published The Hours, a warm and elegant variation on Mrs Dalloway.
+Michael Cunningham's The Hours is an elegant variation on Virginia Woolf's Mrs Dalloway.
 Cunningham has transferred the plot to Manhattan in the 1990’s.
-The day in the life of the modern day Clarissa (nicknamed Mrs Dalloway by her best friends) is alternated with the story of Mrs Woolf, set in 1923, who is working on a novel called "The Hours", (which would later be known as "Mrs Dalloway"), and of Mrs Brown, mother of a small boy and pregnant with her second child, set in a suburb of Los Angeles in 1949.
+The day in the life of the modern day Clarissa (nicknamed Mrs Dalloway by her best friends) is alternated with the story of Mrs Woolf, set in 1923, who is working on a novel called "The Hours", (which would later be known as "Mrs Dalloway"), and of Mrs Brown, a mother of a small boy and pregnant with her second child, set in a suburb of Los Angeles in 1949.
 At the end of the book all three storylines intersect in a natural, elegant and surprising way.